-Clergy vestment in the period of first century, the Church Fathers, the Roman Catholic Church, and Eastern Orthodox Churches
+Clergy vestments in the period of the first century, the Church Fathers, the Roman Catholic Church, and Eastern Orthodox Churches

-During the third century Christian leaders wore special clothes during services (Van Maaren 2005:8).
-Two views explain the emergence of clergy vestment.
-First, is that the use of special clothes during church servicers emerged during the era of the Church Fathers who traced it to the Levitical uniform of the high priest serving in the Tabernacle and later the Temple (Haas 2004:16).
-Second, is that pagan influence and Roman civil dress in the first century influenced the use of special clothes during church services (Haas 2004:17-18).
-The first view being the dominant within the Roman Catholic Church and Eastern Orthodox Churches to date.
+During the third century, Christian leaders wore special clothes during services (Van Maaren 2005:8).
+Two views explain the emergence of clergy vestments.
+First, is that the use of special clothes during church services emerged during the era of the Church Fathers, who traced it to the Levitical uniform of the high priest serving in the Tabernacle and later the Temple (Exodus 28; Haas 2004:16).
+Second, is that pre-Christian religious influence and the Roman civil dress in the first century influenced the use of special clothes during church services (Borgioli 2018:171; Haas 2004:17-18).
+The first view is the dominant one within the Roman Catholic Church and Eastern Orthodox Churches to date

-As mentioned, Christian leaders wore special religious clothes during church service and not in public worship.
-However, after the edict of Milan in 313 CE this changed, and they wore special clothes in private and public worship (Van Maaren 2005:8).
-Over the centuries, spanning from the fourth to sixteenth century CE, clergy vestment evolved from a being simple outfit to being an opulent outfit.
-Clergy vestment evolved from using a white colour, representing purity as angelic garment mentioned in the Scriptures, to a mixture of various colours.
+As mentioned, Christian leaders wore special religious clothes during church services and not in public worship.
+However, after the Edict of Milan in 313 CE, this changed, and they wore special clothes in both private and public worship (Behrendt 2001:449; Van Maaren 2005:8; see Borgioli 2018:171-172) as well as for specific occasions mentioned in a will (Jackson 2016:145).
+Over the centuries, spanning from the fourth to the sixteenth century CE, clergy vestments evolved from being a simple outfit to being an opulent outfit.
+Clergy vestments evolved from using a white colour, representing purity as the angelic garment mentioned in the Scriptures (Luke 9:29), to a mixture of various colours.
 Escue (1994:1) explains that:

-[c] olor is God's way of filling his world with beauty and giving pleasure to those who live in this colorful world.
+[c]olor is God's way of filling his world with beauty and giving pleasure to those who live in this colorful world.
 Christians, for centuries, have used color in divine worship to emphasize the redemptive action of God through his Son.

-The rationale for introducing opulent clergy vestment within the Roman Catholic Church were to: continue with the religious responsibilities with dignity associated with Levitical priesthood mentioned in Exodus 28 and 29 and to use it as oral and visual culture to educate the new converts about their Christian faith (Van Maaren 2005:9).
-Thus, clergy vestment included wearing of a cossack (robe), the apron, the stole, and the mitre (Van Maaren 2005:8,11).
-The rationale for opulent clergy vestments within Eastern Orthodox Churches is to preserve its particularity (Bilaniuk 2020:2980).
-In both church traditions, clergy vestments identify the order of the clergy as archbishop, bishop, presbyter, deacon, subdeacon and other orders during the particular church rite (Ramsey n.d.:5; 4).
+The rationale for introducing opulent clergy vestments within the Roman Catholic Church was to: continue with the religious responsibilities with dignity associated with the Levitical priesthood mentioned in Exodus 28 and 29, and to use it as oral and visual culture to educate the new converts about their Christian faith (Van Maaren 2005:9; see Borgioli 2018:177).
+Thus, clergy vestments included the wearing of a cossack (robe), the apron, the stole, and the mitre (Van Maaren 2005:8, 11).
+It is also observed that the rationale for opulent clergy vestments within Eastern Orthodox Churches is to preserve its particularity (Bilaniuk 2020:2980).
+In both church traditions, clergy vestments identify the order of the clergy as archbishop, bishop, presbyter, deacon, subdeacon, and other orders during the particular church rite (Ramsey n.d.:5; 4).

-Consequently, for the Roman Catholic Church and Eastern Orthodox churches, clergy vestment enables the person to wear presentable and dignified outfit rich with symbolism (Eke 2010:391) when ministering.
-Hence, Reppeto (1974:6-7) says clergy vestment:
+Consequently, for the Roman Catholic Church and Eastern Orthodox churches, clergy vestments enable the person to wear a presentable and dignified outfit rich with symbolism (Eke 2010:391) when ministering.
+Thus, introducing the ecclesial order of bishops, priests, and deacons, as Reppeto (1974:6-7) says, clergy vestments:

-encompasses a variety of garments used to clothe the ministers or officiants at public worship.
-The garment identifies the wearer with his role in the liturgy, be it priest, deacon, acolyte, preacher or choir member.
+encompass a variety of garments used to clothe the ministers or officiants at public worship.
+The garment identifies the wearer with his role in the liturgy, be it priest, deacon, acolyte, preacher, or choir member.
 It is essentially a garment intended to clothe the man [sic] with the identity of his office rather than the identity of his own personality.

-Clergy vestment and church uniform among African Independent Churches (AICs)
+Clergy vestments and church uniforms among African Independent Churches (AICs)